DevNahidHasan/untold-stories/README.md

 - **Story Management**: Edit and delete your own anonymously posted stories while maintaining full anonymity

+- **Smart Navigation**: After editing or deleting a story, users are automatically redirected back to the page they came from for seamless user experience

 - **Browse All Stories**: View a dynamic, card-based feed of all shared stories from the community

 - **Pagination**: Efficiently browse through stories with pagination on homepage, search results, and user dashboard pages